 6. Jurong Lake Gardens

-The Jurong Lake Gardens refer to the 90-hectare area consisting of three separate gardens: Lakeside Garden, Chinese Garden and the Japanese Garden.
-While the Chinese and Japanese Gardens are closed for renovation until the end of 2021, you can still visit the Lakeside Garden any time.
+The Jurong Lake Gardens refer to the 90-hectare area consisting of three separate gardens: Lakeside Garden, Chinese Garden, and the Japanese Garden.
 You can stroll down the Jurong Boardwalk and behold a unique swamp habitat at Rasau Walk where you can see what Jurong was like in the past, or go down to Neram Streams to admire biodiversity if you’re feeling more adventurous.
 There is a kid-friendly water attraction at Clusia Cove and even a dog run so you can bring the entire family, two- and four-legged members alike!

 Elderly-friendly facilities: The boardwalks are wide and allow sufficient space for wheelchair access.
 The Therapeutic Garden, an attraction where seniors can remember familiar plants from their youth, has two paths, one designed for older people with dementia and another for wheelchair users.

-Cost: Entry into Lakeside Garden is free for any members of the public.
+Cost: Entry into Lakeside Garden is free for all members of the public.

 Address: Yuan Ching Road